symPACK/symPACK/README.md

 - `-DENABLE_SCOTCH=ON|OFF` to make **SCOTCH** ordering available in **symPACK** (`scotch_PREFIX` must be set in the environment)

 - `-DENABLE_PTSCOTCH=ON|OFF` to make **PT-SCOTCH** ordering available in **symPACK** (`ptscotch_PREFIX` must be set in the environment, `scotch_PREFIX` is required as well)

+### CUDA Libraries
+To enable the GPU mode of **symPACK** for CUDA devices, use the `-DENABLE_CUDA=ON|OFF` build option.
+Note that this build option is deactivated by default.

+**symPACK's** GPU mode requires CUDA version 6.0 or later.
+It also requires the `cuBLAS` and `cuSolver` libraries, both of which can be found in CUDA Toolkit 8.0 or later.

 ### Notes for specific platforms